Updated: Oct 22, 2021

 It was the imperial place of all following Ottoman Sultans, with the exception of Abdülhamid II (1876-1909) who preferred not to stay in it.
 Opening Hours: Summer / Winter 09:00 - 16:00.

 İstiklal street and Taksim square

-It is a long colorful pedestrian street full of all kind of shops, restaurants, cafes, street shows and it is located by the Taksim Square.
+It is a long colorful pedestrian street full of all kinds of shops, restaurants, cafes, street shows and it is located by Taksim Square.

 The most important monument in Taksim Square is the Independence Monument, standing at the beginning of Istiklal street.